 Some companies release weekly, biweekly, or monthly sales reports following a new product’s release.
 The idea is to share their success and growth with investors between quarterly and annual financial reports.

 Should these reports show that the company is generating better-than-expected sales, excited investors will push the value of the stock up.

-How to Find a Catalyst Before It Happens
+How to Find a Stock Catalyst Before the News Happens

 The key to making the most money possible when these events take place is investing in the stock before they happen.
 The process is a lot like the strategy used to take advantage of short squeeze events, but these investments are much less risky.